tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 let element = document.querySelector("h4"); // will be null because page has no h4 elements
 //element.innerHTML = "Found an h4 tag"; // WILL CAUSE AN ERROR

-// Safer way is to check for null first if (element != null){
+/* Safer way is to check for null first! */ if (element != null){
    element.innerHTML = "Found an h4 tag";
 }else{
   console.log("No h4 found");
 }

-// Shorten up your if statements!
+/* Shorten up your if statements! */
 // JavaScript has a number of "falsy" values (false, 0, undefined, null , "", '')
 // that evaluate to false in boolean contexts.
 // In a boolean context, anything that is not false, is true.